Welcome to Thin Film Cloud

 Next add some Design Details

 Select the Substrate material.
 If yours isn't in the list, you can select "User Defined", and add it.
 Select the medium "above" the coating.
 Typically this is air.
 If the coating will be contacted into a cube, the medium is the material of the cube.
 If you are using the optic under water, select "User Defined" to add in the optical index of the water.
 If you are entering your own design then you can select the low index coating material, and the high.
 These will be labelled in the layer design as "L" and "H", respectively.
-The layer thicknesses are shown in quarter-wave notion, at the design wavelength, as specified near the bottom right of the page.
-To see the physical thickness of a layer, hover over it with your mouse.
+The layer thicknesses are shown in quarter-wave notion, at the design wavelength, as specified near the bottom right of the Plot Parameters input box.
+The drop down selector can be used to change the layer thicknesses from 0.25 represents a quarter wave, 1 represents a quarter wave or in nanometer of thickness.

 Now Find a Design!